-Dr. Lounsberry can determine the best of several options available for denture wearers.
+Dr. Lounsberry and Dr. Maddox can determine the best of several options available for denture wearers.
 Complete dentures can be made and inserted in the mouth either immediately after the removal of remaining teeth (immediate dentures), or after the gums have healed for 6-8 weeks (conventional dentures).
 With immediate dentures, measurements are taken and models are made before the removal of teeth, for dentures ready to be worn immediately.
 Because gums and bones can shrink during healing, immediate dentures often need to be rebased or relined later to continue fitting properly.
 Once the mouth tissues have completely healed, a conventional denture can be prepared and placed.
 Some denture wearers are candidates for another option called an “overdenture,” which fits over some remaining natural teeth, crowns, and/or implants to provide additional stability and strength.

 Removable partial dentures act as replacement for missing teeth similar to other dentures, they just fit around natural teeth still in the mouth.

 Even with dentures, good dental hygiene and a balanced diet are very important to help keep the mouth healthy.
 Brush gums, tongue, and palate daily with a soft toothbrush to remove plaque and stimulate circulation.
 Dentures should also be brushed daily.
 Over time, dentures may need to be adjusted or replaced as they show signs of age and wear, or become loose.
 Sores and infections caused by ill-fitting dentures are not only uncomfortable, but they can also cause other health problems.
 Dentures are delicate, therefore they must be treated with care and properly stored when not being worn.

 If desired, dentures can be fashioned to look like your natural teeth did, to minimize any change in your appearance.
 And, like millions of other denture wearers, after a little practice and patience, you too can eat foods you love, speak with greater ease, and smile with confidence again!